CFC-HeroCall/herocall/README.md

 ### What's the problem?

 There is a lack of information and knowledge in underdeveloped areas.
 This knowledge is abundant and easily accesible in other parts of the world.
-Any issues that these people faced are more likely to be overcome succesfully.
-However, people with no knowledge have less means to solve issues.
-This is really unfair, as it means that the people in greater need are the ones with less chance to fix their issues.
+Any issues faced by those with better access to information are more likely to be overcome.
+Conversely, people with no knowledge have less of a means to solve issues.
+We see this as inherently unfair, as it means that the people in greater need are the ones with less opportunity to fix their issues.

 ### The idea